developer-program/engineering-track/docs/software-designs/object-oriented-programming.md

 - A named concept that represent a group of things with same characteristics
 - In ES6 for JavaScript, classes were introduced as a new syntax for defining objects
 - This new class syntax is just syntactic sugar.
-Under the hood it is still using the old inheritance method with prototypes.
-We will understand prototypes (which is very specific to JavaScript) later.
+Under the hood it is still using the inheritance method with prototypes which is specific to JavaScript.

 ```js
 //defining an Animal class